orosz-attila/Covid-19-Dashboard/README.md

 # Covid-19-Dashboard
 Interactive dashboard with daily updates displaying Covid-19 data on plotly map and charts.
-The dashboard is deployed with Streamlit and can be found [here] (https://share.streamlit.io/orosz-attila/covid-19-dashboard/main).
+The dashboard is deployed with Streamlit and can be found [here](https://share.streamlit.io/orosz-attila/covid-19-dashboard/main).

 ## Description
 Coming soon..